-Dr. Brian Carolan , Associate Professor in the Department of Educational Foundations at Montclair State University, received his Ph.D. in Sociology and Education from Teachers College, Columbia University.
+Dr. Brian Carolan , Interim Associate Dean in the Graduate School at Montclair State University, received his PhD in Sociology and Education from Teachers College, Columbia University.
 Dr. Carolan is a sociologist of education whose areas of expertise include social networks and quantitative research methods.
 His work has been funded by a number of sources, including the National Science Foundation, and has appeared in publications such as Social Networks, Journal of Youth and Adolescence, and Journal of Research on Adolescence.

 Dr. Elizabeth Erwin is Professor and Graduate Program Coordinator for the Inclusive Early Childhood Education Program at Montclair State University.
 Her research and advocacy over the past 20 years have focused on building classroom communities for diverse young learners, creating family-professional partnerships, and fostering practices that support learning and well-being in inclusive environments.
 Dr. Erwin served as Co-Principal Investigator on a 3 year federally-funded collaborative grant on building foundations for self-determination in young children with disabilities and home-school partnerships.
 She is committed to translating research into practice for a range of audiences and exploring how innovative research models can be applied to early childhood intervention.

 Leslie Kooyman, PhD Department of Counseling and Educational Leadership